 Interested in helping plan this year's APCNM?

 If you're interested in serving on the planning committee for this year's APCNM, please submit an application by Friday, October 26th.

 Please check back here for more information about the 4th annual Asian American & Pacific Islander Community Night Market!

-Please feel free to contact Ian Zamora (he/him) at (530) 752-7032 or firstname.lastname@example.org.
-You can also contact APCNM co-coordinator, Chatngern "Pete" Srivarom (he/him/they/them/she/hers) at email@example.com.
+Please feel free to contact Ian Zamora (he/him) at (530) 752-7032 or email@example.com.
+You can also contact APCNM co-coordinators, Chatngern "Pete" Srivarom (he/him/they/them/she/hers) at firstname.lastname@example.org, or Jillian Yong (she/her) at email@example.com.